accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 **[Test 15.11.1](#test-15-11-1):** For each two-way voice communication application that has real-time video, are the following conditions met? {id="test-15-11-1"}
 - The video resolution is at least [QVGA](glossaire.md#qvga);
 - The frame rate is at least 20 frames per second;
-- The time lag between the video and the spoken word must not exceed 100 ms.
+- The lag between video and speech must not exceed 100ms.

 ##### Evaluation methodology {class="disclosure methodo"}